 Also if you would like to reserve a high hopper click here or call (559) 275-3842.

 The almond season began with a boom with its early harvest.
-Our trailers went out on average about two weeks earlier than usual with farmers expecting a larger crop than the previous year.
+Our high hopper trailers went out on average about two weeks earlier than usual with farmers expecting a larger crop than the previous year.
 However, the projections fell short and there was about 13% less production than originally predicted.
 The outcomes, although not attaining the sky high projections, were on par with production from 2013 of 1.80-1.85 billion pounds.
 In addition quality is reportedly a bit better than it was last year with better nut count size.
-For the most part the almond trailers have been returned and we are now starting to begin work on the trailers for the next year.
-To read more click here or here.
+For the most part the almond trailers have been returned and we are now starting to begin work on the high hopper trailers for the next year.
+To read more click here.

-If you would like to reserve a high hopper for next year please contact our office at (559) 275-3842.
+If you would like to reserve a high hopper trailer for next year please contact our office at (559) 275-3842.